Case Study

 4. Action: Can you get them to take action and buy?

 That’s called The AIDA Model, which was created in 1898 by businessman Elias St. Elmo Lewis.
-Yet it’s still very relevant and accurate in 2023.
+Yet it’s still very relevant and accurate in the 2020s.

 To support step four, we created an outreach plan which included reaching out to relevant new followers and regular engagers of our content on Instagram.